You are currently viewing Headshot Styles: Environmental vs Studio

 Studio Style vs Environmental Headshot Styles Which is Better?

-Ultimately, the choice between the two styles comes down to personal preference and the goals for the headshot.
+Ultimately, the choice between the two styles comes down to personal preference and the goals you have for your headshot.
 If you need help deciding which style is right for you, I’m here to provide guidance and advice.
 You can get in touch here and tell me a little bit about your intended session and I’ll help you figure out what would be best for you.

 Jason Guy